Hecke algebras

 If S⊂ W is the set of distinguished reflections of W which lift to generating braid reflections in the braid group, for each conjugacy class of an s of order e we take indeterminates uₛ₀,…,uₛₑ₋₁.
 Then the generic Hecke algebra is the $ℤ[uₛᵢ^{±1}]ₛᵢ$-algebra H with generators T_s for each s∈ S presented by the braid relations and the deformed order relations $(T_s-u_{s,0})…(T_s-u_{s,e-1})=0$.

-Ariki, Koike and Malle have computed the character table of some of these algebras, including those for all 2-dimensional reflection groups, see Broué-Malle 1993 and Malle 1996; our data has models of all representation and character tables for real reflection groups; it contains the same for imprimitive groups and for primitive groups of dimension 2 and 3 (these last representations have been computed in Malle-Michel 2010) and contains also models and character tables computed by Michel for G₂₉ and G₃₃; it contains also partial lists of representations and partial character tables for the remaining groups G₃₁,G₃₂ and G₃₄, computed by Malle and Michel for G₃₂ and by Michel for the other two algebras.
+Ariki and Koike have described models of representations for these algebras corresponding to imprimitive complex reflection groups, and Halverson-Ram and some other authors have computed the character tables in this case.
+Malle has given representation models and the character table for the other 2-dimensional reflection groups, see Broué-Malle 1993 and Malle 1996; our data has models of all representations, and character tables, for real reflection groups; it contains the same for imprimitive groups and for primitive groups of dimension 2 and 3 (these last representations have been computed in Malle-Michel 2010) and contains also models of representations and character tables computed by Michel for G₂₉ and G₃₃; it contains also partial lists of representations and partial character tables for the remaining groups G₃₁,G₃₂ and G₃₄, computed by Malle and Michel for G₃₂ and by Michel for the other two algebras.

 The quotient of the Hecke algebra obtained by the specialisation $u_{𝐬,i}↦ ζₑⁱ$ is isomorphic to the group algebra of W. It was conjectured for 20 years that over a splitting ring the Hecke algebra is itself isomorphic to the group algebra of W over the same ring.
 This was called the freeness conjecture since the main problem is to show that the Hecke algebra is free of dimension |W|.
 This has finally been proved in 2019 thanks to the work of many people including Marin, Pfeiffer, Chavli and Tsuchioka for exceptional groups.
 Along the way it has been proven that there exists a set {b_w}_{w∈ W} of elements of the Braid group such that b_1=1 and b_w maps to w by the natural quotient map, such that their images T_w form a basis of the Hecke algebra.